-- understand and comply with the standards of conduct that are expected of them, - enable them to fulfil their statutory duty to act honestly and exercise a reasonable degree of care and diligence (section 439), and - act in a way that enhances public confidence in local government.
+- Understand and comply with the standards of conduct that are expected of them, - Enable them to fulfil their statutory duty to act honestly and exercise a reasonable degree of care and diligence (section 439), and - Act in a way that enhances public confidence in local government.

-Councillors, administrators, members of staff of councils, delegates of councils, (including members of council committees that are delegates of a council) and any other person Council's Code of Conduct applies to, must comply with the applicable provisions of Council's Code of Conduct.
+Councillors, administrators, members of staff of councils, delegates of councils, (including members of council committees that are delegates of a council) and any other person Council's adopted Code of Conduct applies to, must comply with the applicable provisions of Council's Code of Conduct.
 It is the personal responsibility of Council officials to comply with the standards in the Code and to regularly review their personal circumstances and conduct with this in mind.

-Failure by a Council committee member, delegate or adviser to comply with a Council's Code of Conduct may give rise to disciplinary action.
+Failure by a member of staff to comply with a Council's Code of Conduct for Council Staff may give rise to disciplinary action.